Beware the owl

 The last time we met Sheriff Walt Longmire of Absaroka County, Wyoming was when we discovered that crows rarely fly directly from A to B, or indeed anywhere else.
 As The Crow Flies is the ninth episode (and eighth novel) of the Longmire series.

-The ninth novel is A Serpent’s Tooth (2013) which we will review another day but before then we have some more short stories: Christmas in Absaroka County, an e-book published in 2012, and Messenger, a short story of April 2013.
+The ninth novel is A Serpent’s Tooth (2013) but before then we have some more short stories: Christmas in Absaroka County, an e-book published in 2012, and Messenger, a short story of April 2013.

 If you want to backtrack first, the previous tomes have been:

 Another man’s Moccasins (2008)

 The Dark Horse (2009)